Article 31: You have the right to play and rest.

 - Tag Rugby

 Pupils are regularly given the opportunity to participate in inter-school festivals and competitions.
 A high percentage of our pupils attend these and demonstrate their key skills.
-This year we have participated in:
+In recent years, we have participated in:

 - Tag Rugby